A Brief History of the Acoustical Society of America

 In 1931 the Acoustical Society joined with three other scientific societies to form the American Institute of Physics, an organization designed to unite physics-related groups and to provide facilities for publishing and other common activities.
 The Institute now has 10 Member Societies covering a range of physics-related interests.

-During the 79 years since the Acoustical Society was formed, it has enjoyed a healthy growth in membership and in stature.
+Since the Acoustical Society was formed, it has enjoyed a healthy growth in membership and in stature.
 The presentmembership of approximately 7000 includes leaders in acoustics in the United States of America and other countries.
 The Society has attracted members from various fields related to sound including physics, electrical, mechanical, and aeronautical engineering, oceanography, biology, physiology, psychology, architecture, speech, noise and noise control, and music.
 This diversity and the opportunity it provides for interchange of knowledge and points of view has become one of the strengths of the Society.

 Two meetings of the Society have been held each year, except between 1942 and 1945.
 Papers are presented concerned with architectural acoustics; psychological and physiological acoustics; applied acoustics; instruments and apparatus; music and musical instruments; noise; speech communication; ultrasonics, radiation, and scattering; mechanical vibrations and shock; underwater sound; aeroacoustics; macrosonics; acoustical signal processing; bioacoustics; and many more topics.
 To assure adequate attention to these separate fields and to new ones that may develop, the Society establishes technical committees and technical groups charged with keeping abreast of developments and needs of the membership in their specialized fields.